A $b$-symplectic slice theorem

 We will now show that a neighborhood of an orbit of a $G$-action on a $b$-symplectic manifold with the properties stated in the beginning is $b$-symplectomorphic to a neighborhood of the zero section of one of the models above, completing the proof of Theorem \ref{bslicetheorem}, which we recall here in a succinct way:

-\begin{theorem} Let $G$ be a compact Lie group acting on a $b$-symplectic manifold $(M,\omega)$ transverse to the symplectic foliation.
-Suppose that the action of $G$ is $b$-symplectic, effective and Hamiltonian when restricted to the symplectic leaves of $Z$.
+\begin{theorem} Let $G$ be a compact Lie group acting on a $b$-symplectic manifold $(M,\omega)$ transverse to the symplectic foliation { and that there is one symplectic leaf of the critical set $Z$ which is compact}.
+Suppose that the action of $G$ is $b$-symplectic, effective and Hamiltonian when restricted \footnote{{The group action $\rho$ induces a Lie algebra homomorphism from $\mathfrak{g}$ to the Lie algebra of vector fields on $M$ via $d_{e} \rho_{x}: \mathfrak{g} \rightarrow T_{x} M$.
+In turn, by restricting the action to the critical set, we have a Lie algebra homomorphism $d_{e} \rho_{x}\vert_Z: \mathfrak{g} \rightarrow T_{x} Z \cong T_{x} S^1 \times T_{x} \mathcal{L}$ where $\mathcal{L}$ is a leaf of the foliation.
+The action is transverse to the leaf of the foliation if the restriction of this homomorphism to the first factor, $T_{x} S^1$, is surjective everywhere.
+The action is Hamiltonian when restricted to leaves if the vector fields given by the restricted homomorphism $d_{e} \rho_{x}\vert_\mathcal{L}: \mathfrak{g} \rightarrow T_{x} \mathcal{L}$ are Hamiltonian.}} to a symplectic leaf of $Z$.
 Let $\mathcal{O}_z$ be an orbit of the group action contained in the critical set of $M$.
 Then there is a neighbourhood $\mathcal{V}$ of $\mathcal{O}_z$ in $M$ which is $b$-symplectomorphic to a neighbourhood of the zero section of a bundle given by the $b$-symplectic model $E$ in Definition \ref{bsymplecticmodel}. \end{theorem}